nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 1: (Current choice)** Do not execute command, give an error message saying that there're invalid indexes.
   * Pros:
-    * Invalid indexes might mean the command contain other erroneous indexes.
+    * Invalid indexes might mean the command contains other erroneous indexes.
     * Allows user to edit the erroneous command input _(as the command isn't cleared from the input box)_.
   * Cons:
     * Harder for users to find the invalid index and correct it.